apache/nuttx/configs/saml21-xplained/README.txt

          CONFIG_NXFONTS_CHARBITS=7          : 7-bit fonts
          CONFIG_NXFONT_SANS17X23B=y         : Pick a font (any that will fit)

-        * This orientation will put the buttons "above" the LCD.
-The reverse landscape configuration (CONFIG_LCD_RLANDSCAPE) will "flip" the display so that the buttons are "below" the LCD.

-       ** The hardware is write only, but the driver maintains a frame buffer to support read and read-write-modiry operations on the LCD.
+        * The hardware is write only, but the driver maintains a frame buffer to support read and read-write-modiry operations on the LCD.
           Reading from the frame buffer is, however, untested.